Jamie Codd

-Jamie Codd (born 1981/1982) is an Irish jockey.
-Having won 972 races before retiring from point to points, he has the second highest amount of wins in point to point races of any jockey.
+James John Codd (born 1981/1982) is an Irish jockey.
+Having won 972 races before retiring from point to points, he has the second highest number of wins in point to point races of any jockey.

 Racing career

 Codd is a native of Mayglass, County Wexford.
-The son of trainer Billy Codd and the brother of point-to-point trainer Willie Codd, he was born into a horse racing family.
+The son of trainer Billy Codd and the brother of the late point-to-point trainer Willie Codd, he was born into a horse racing family.
+He attended St Peter's College, Wexford, where he played Gaelic games for the school, as well as playing for St Fintan's at a club level.

 Point to points

 Codd started his racing career in 1999, riding in point-to-points for his father Billy.
 His first win in a point-to-point came two years later in 2001, when he rode Eyze to victory at Bramblestown for trainer Mags Mullins.
 He went on to become one of the most successful point-to-point jockeys in recent history, and by the time he retired from point riding in 2021, he had a total of 972 wins under his belt.
 He also became the only jockey this century to win all the races on one point-to-point card, winning all six races at Tinahely in 2011.

 He was noted "the luckiest winner of a Point to Point" ever after winning at Borris on Rebel Benefit in 2014, after every other horse in the race made errors and did not complete.